AdobeDocs/app-builder/src/pages/resources/debugging/lesson1.md

   - https://github.com/duynguyen
 ---

-# Lesson 1: Getting familiar with Debugger TODO:JM
+# Lesson 1: Getting familiar with Debugger (wskdebug)

 First of all, you need a new app created with AIO CLI.